hallamlab/LCAStar/lca_star_analysis/LCAStar.md

 ## Simulation

 Wrote my own script `subsample_ncbi.py` to quickly sample from a collection of fasta files specified in our `ncbiID_to_file.txt` that we created above.
-We use this to compute the `test1` or Small and `test2` or Larger simulated metagenomes.
+We use this to compute the `test1` or Small and the `test2` or Large simulated metagenomes.

 ### Small simulation

-Here we create the `test1` or Small simulation as it is referred to in the text.
+Here we create the `test1` (or Small simulation as it is referred to in the text).
 This script creates sub-sequences of length 10,000, sampling 10 sequences per file on a random subset of 100 (the random number generator is seeded so that results can be reproducible)

 ```
 python subsample_ncbi.py -i ncbiID_to_file.txt -l 10000 -s 10 -n 100 -o lca_star_test1.fasta